Liberty vs. Louisiana NCAA Football Odds, Plays and Insights | November 20, 2021

 Louisiana Stats and Trends

-- Louisiana has played 10 games, with four wins against the spread.

-- The Ragin' Cajuns have been underdogs by 4 points or more two times this year and covered the spread once.
+- The Ragin' Cajuns have covered the spread once this year when underdogs by 4.5 points or more (in two chances).

-- Louisiana's games this year have gone over the total in only two out of 10 opportunities (20%).
+- Louisiana's games this year have gone over the total in just two out of 10 opportunities (20%).

-- Louisiana is 4-5 against the spread and 9-0 overall in games when it puts up more than 18.7 points.
+- Louisiana is 4-5 against the spread and 9-0 overall when the team notches more than 18.7 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.